goauthentik/authentik/website/docs/installation/kubernetes.md

 helm upgrade --install authentik authentik/authentik -f values.yaml
 ```

+During the installation process, the database migrations will be applied automatically on startup.

+### Accessing authentik

-This installation automatically applies database migrations on startup.
-After the installation is done, navigate to the `https://<ingress you've specified>/if/flow/initial-setup/`, to set a password for the akadmin user.
+Once the installation is complete, access authentik at `https://<ingress-host-name>/if/flow/initial-setup/`.
+Here, you can set a password for the akadmin user.

+### Optional Step: Configure Global Email Credentials

-It is also recommended to configure global email credentials.
-These are used by authentik to notify you about alerts, configuration issues.
-They can also be used by [Email stages](../flow/stages/email/) to send verification/recovery emails.
+It is recommended to configure global email credentials as well.
+These are used by authentik to notify you about alerts and configuration issues.
+Additionally, they can be utilized by Email stages to send verification and recovery emails.

+By following these steps, you will successfully install and set up authentik on Kubernetes using Helm.